MarkAgimba/MarkAgimba.github.io/README.md

 ##Motivation

-A readme.md file that was created for the purpose of use in the Friday 8th of February first independent project
+A readme.md file that was created for the purpose of use in the Friday 8th of February 2019 first graded independent project .

 ##Technologies Used